 In addition, if Federal Realty acquires any assets from a taxable "C" corporation in a carry-over basis transaction, it could be liable for specified tax liabilities inherited from the "C" corporation.
 If Federal Realty recognizes gain on the disposition of such assets during the ten year period beginning on the date on which such assets were acquired by it, then to the extent of such assets' "Built-In Gain" (i.e., the excess of (a) the fair market value of such asset at the time of the acquisition by Federal Realty over (b) the adjusted basis in such asset, determined at the time of such acquisition), such gain will be subject to tax at the highest regular corporate rate applicable.
-The results described herein with respect to the recognition of Built-In Gain assume that Federal Realty made or will make an election pursuant to Notice 88-19 or Treasury Regulations that were promulgated in 2000.
+For acquisitions prior to January 2, 2002, the results described herein with respect to the recognition of Built-In Gain assume that Federal Realty made or will make an election pursuant to Notice 88-19 or Treasury Regulations that were promulgated in 2000.
 Federal Realty acquired assets from a "C" corporation in a carry-over basis transaction in 1995 and made the required election with respect to any Built-In Gain.
 Federal Realty also acquired assets from a "C" corporation in a carry-over basis transaction in 2001 and intends to make the required election with respect to any Built-In Gain.
+For acquisitions on or after January 2, 2002, new Treasury Regulations provide that the results described herein with respect to the recognition of Built-In Gain will automatically apply without Federal Realty making a separate election as required for acquisitions prior to January 2, 2002.